-highlighted The discussion the obstacles conflicts and insecurity pose to the implementation of the AfCFTA, particularly for women traders.
-Conflict diverts from resources education infrastructure and development, leading to higher levels of Sexual and Gender-Based Violence (SGBV).
-Additionally, countries experiencing conflict tend to have implementation slower of traderelated policies and higher levels of mistrust between communities.
+The discussion highlighted the obstacles conflicts and insecurity pose to the implementation of the AfCFTA, particularly for women traders.
+Conflict diverts resources from education and infrastructure development, leading to higher levels of Sexual and Gender-Based Violence (SGBV).
+Additionally, countries experiencing conflict tend to have slower implementation of trade-related policies and higher levels of mistrust between communities.
 However, if implemented effectively, the AfCFTA can lead to peace and security based on the liberal model of peacebuilding that emphasizes the linkages between peace and development.